adamlazz/rsink/README.md

 # rsink.sh

-A backup utility for external hard drives that uses rsync.
+A backup utility for external hard drives that uses `rsync`.

 In order to run `rsink.sh` you must set up your `.rsink/` directory.
 Inside this directory, there is a config file where your sources and destinations are listed.
 There is also a `profiles` directory, where you can manage settings for different backup schemes.